spolu/settle/site/content/index.md

 description = ""
 date = "2016-11-04T17:28:19-07:00"
 +++
 # Settle

-*Decentralized trust graph for value exchange on the Internet*
+*Decentralized trust graph for value exchange on the Internet.*

 While cryptocurrencies are maintained by distributed ledgers with no central authority, their trust model and graph is still fully centralized: everyone has